waezt/Physics-Formula-Generator/README.md

 - Fetches random physics formulas from DynamoDB using an AWS Lambda function.
 - Responsive front-end design suitable for desktop and mobile.
 - Website is hosted on Amazon S3, with fast API calls to AWS Lambda via API Gateway.
-- Easy to extend by addding new formulas to the DynamoDB.
+- Easy to extend by adding new formulas to the DynamoDB.

 ## Technologies Used
 - **Front-end:** HTML, CSS, JavaScript